During the first module of the MBA, students will acquire core management skills to enhance your professional career.

 - Electives expose students to courses they might not have otherwise encountered.

 - Electives offer a unique curriculum that fosters life and career skills.

-- Electives are divided in 4 main area of interest: Innovation and Growt, Tech and Digitalization, Industry- Focused, International Business, Global Electives with RBS School partners.
+- Electives are divided in 5 main area of interest: Innovation and Growt, Tech and Digitalization, Industry- Focused, International Business, Global Electives with RBS School partners.

 Students will immerse themselves in 10 hours of hands-on workshop, where theoretical concepts will be put into practice and learning will occur through experience.

 Business Simulations are innovative and engaging managerial tools, which allow to reproduce the dynamics and logic of a business.